python/cpython/Doc/c-api/object.rst

    which may improve multi-threaded performance.
 The tradeoff is that *obj* will only be deallocated by the tracing garbage collector.

-   The function returns ``1`` if deferred reference counting was enabled on *obj*, and ``0`` if deferred reference counting is not supported or if the hint was ignored by the runtime.
-This function cannot fail.
+   This function returns ``1`` if deferred reference counting was enabled on *obj*, and ``0`` if deferred reference counting is not supported or if the hint was ignored by the runtime.
+This function is thread-safe, and cannot fail.

    This function is a no-op on builds with the :term:`GIL` enabled, which do not support deferred reference counting.
 This also no-ops if *obj* is not